M0M0-D3V/KindWords/readme.md

-P0 [x]: Resource Links and User conduct info
+-P0 [x]: Resource Links and User conduct info
-P0 [x]: Login/Reg
+-P0 [x]: Login/Reg
-P0 []: Socket to have live connection and see airplanes P0 []: Request System- Make Request, and View Requests and write Replies P0 []: Inbox to receive and view Replies
+-P0 [x]: Socket to have live connection and see chat -P0 [x]: Request System- Make Request, and View Requests and write Replies -P0 [x]: Inbox to receive and view Replies
-P0 [x]: Starfield and general colors picked
+-P0 [x]: Starfield and general colors picked

-P1 []: Airplanes have lifespan of 1 hour and autodeletes from db P1 []: COLOR PALETTE FIX
+-P1 []: Airplanes have lifespan of 1 hour and autodeletes from db -P1 [x]: COLOR PALETTE FIX
-P1 []: Delete Requests with confirmations
+-P1 []: Delete Requests with confirmations
-P1 []: See Request History
+-P1 []: See Request History
-P1 []: Logo and Theme
+-P1 []: Logo and Theme
-P1 []: Cute mascot that coordinates and prompts UX with appropriate dialogue
+-P1 []: Cute mascot that coordinates and prompts UX with appropriate dialogue

-P2 []: Admin to moderate Report abuse
+-P2 []: Admin to moderate Report abuse
-P2 []: SPOTIFY API
+-P2 [x]: Custom Music Player
-P2 []: Everything in "/" so that music is uninterrupted P2 []: Pretty Animations
+-P2 []: Everything in "/" so that music is uninterrupted -P2 []: Pretty Animations
-P2 []: Ability to save replies to file in a nice format P2 []: Toggle Daytime Theme.
+-P2 []: Ability to save replies to file in a nice format -P2 []: Toggle Daytime Theme.
 HA
-P2 []: Design avatar game feature
+-P2 []: Design avatar game feature
-P2 []: Stickers feature or other Thank you Gift idea P2 []: OTHERS!
+-P2 []: Stickers feature or other Thank you Gift idea -P2 []: OTHERS!